Omegapy/My-Academics-Portfolio/Basic-Programming-ITS320/README.md

 2. Create - initialize a global dictionary to store average, maximum, and minimum grades statistics.
 3. Define a function to check if a string can be converted to a float.
 4. Define a function to prompt the user to enter five valid grades.
    a. validate each user inputted to ensure it is a float between 0 and 100 included
    b. return a list of float grades
 5. Define a function to calculate and store the average, maximum, and minimum of the grades.
 6. Define a function to display the calculated grade statistics.
 7. In the main function, allow input grades, calculate and display statistics,
-   and then offer the user to exit program or enter another set of grades.
+   and then offer the user to exit the program or enter another set of grades.

 -------------------------------------------

 Program Inputs:
 Five grades inputted (str) by the user

 -------------------------------------------

 Program Outputs:
 - banner (str)
 - average (float)